These ventures—and many more—reflect the creativity, drive, and purpose that define the next generation of changemakers.

 B-Lab 2026

-This summer, we’re excited to welcome 10 innovative ventures addressing critical unmet needs across diverse sectors—from AI learning companions for the visually impaired to digitizes childhood immunization tracking by replacing fragile paper records with secure profiles, to biological membranes to absorb aquatic phosphate, halting algae blooms.
+This summer, we’re excited to welcome nine innovative ventures addressing critical unmet needs across diverse sectors—from dermatology AI that works for dark skin to digitized childhood immunization tracking that replaces fragile paper records with secure profiles, to biological membranes that absorb aquatic phosphate to halt algae blooms.

 B-Lab 2026

-This summer, we’re excited to welcome 10 innovative ventures addressing critical unmet needs across diverse sectors—from AI learning companions for the visually impaired to digitizes childhood immunization tracking by replacing fragile paper records with secure profiles, to biological membranes to absorb aquatic phosphate, halting algae blooms.
+This summer, we’re excited to welcome nine innovative ventures addressing critical unmet needs across diverse sectors—from dermatology AI that works for dark skin to digitized childhood immunization tracking that replaces fragile paper records with secure profiles, to biological membranes that absorb aquatic phosphate to halt algae blooms.

 Goldvi